 Deidre Woollard: Obviously, 2020, really strange, really anomalous year, and we all learned so much.
 Moving forward, how do you future-proof against other potential crises?
 What did your company really learn?

 Charles Clinton: It's a great question.
 As unprecedented as 2020 was, and obviously, the thing that triggered the recession is not something we ever could have foreseen, we were always thinking about when is the recession coming because it's just the nature of business cycles.
 There's always going to be a next recession and we were fortunate to have an incredibly long bull run.
 But I think we were thinking, even as early as our founding, how are we going to deal with a recession.
 Maybe this is just having lived through the last one and everyone having the scars of that.
 But future-proofing, I think, is how all investors should be thinking, or at least have it in the back of their minds.
 Our business model is I think distinct from some of our competitors in a couple of ways.
 One, what I mentioned before, we're really trying to get key rights in investments on behalf of investors, so basically be a bit of a watchdog on the actual sponsor or operator.
 Not to say that they don't know what they're doing.
 They're all great professional companies, they all have track records, but it does help to have another set of protective eyes on behalf of investors always.
 I'm a strong believer in that.
 I think that also plays into active asset management.
 We have a whole team that's dedicated to just monitoring performance of how investments are doing, working with the sponsors to try to maximize strategy.
 During, of course, the early onset of the pandemic, we were providing resources about how to get PPP loans, other state-run programs that they might be eligible for.
 Our goal is to not just provide value to our customer by offering them access.
 It's really to provide value all the way through to the point of sale.
 I think, really, all the events in 2020 reinforce some of the things that we were already doing and have made us double down on those.
 I think there's things, of course, around the edges, around how we set up deals that I think we will take away as real lessons, but some of the lessons are honestly about just our business and making it more efficient.
-Operating of course in this remote way, I think, [inaudible 00:25:00] challenges that every business went through that moved from being in person to being remote and more fully online.
+Operating, of course, in this remote way, I think, things and challenges that every business went through that moved from being in person to being remote and more fully online.

 Deidre Woollard: Did it change how you evaluated in deals?
 I mean, obviously, you couldn't go check things out in person.
 Did you find yourself relying more on data?
 How did that work out for you?